ESAI-CEU-UCH/kaggle-epilepsy/README.md

 [Ubuntu 14.04 LTS](http://www.ubuntu.com/), but it could run in other Debian based distributions, but not tested.

+Additionally, APRIL-ANN toolkit has been compiled using the Intel MKL library\footnote{\url{https://software.intel.com/en-us/intel-mkl}}, and it is needed to ensure reproducibility of ANN models in the solution.
+However, the delivered code revision uses by default ATLAS library, which is standard in Linux systems.

 ## Hardware

 The minimum requirements for the correct execution of this software are: